GeologU/SimpleRunner/README.md

 #### skeleton_json.py

-Refactoring of skeleton.py to work with text and JSON API only.
+Refactoring of skeleton.py (even easier) to work with text and JSON API only.
+See also `skeleton_json_example.py`.